birdisito/birdisito/README.md

 - vibin' with the bois 🤙
 - your mom

-<sub> also this profile isn't anonymous or anything, anyone can easily know my irl identity; and this isn't my professional portfolio either </sub>
+<sub> also, this isn't my professional portfolio neither my real github profile, just a decoy </sub>